Scientific Name(s): Gambierdiscus toxicus (dinoflagellate)

-Contraindications have not yet been identified.
+Contraindications have not been identified.

+Avoid use.
 Documented adverse reactions.
-Avoid use.

 None well documented.

 Uses and Pharmacology

 None well documented.